-In 2017, my first year at the vocational school (Berufsschulzentrum für Elektrotechnik Dresden) our English teacher told us about a planned school exchange to Columbus, a sister city of Dresden.
-Later in the April 2018 the students for the trip were nominated and selected.
-I got elected as a substitute candidate.
-That means I can travel to America if another candidate drops out.
+In 2017, my first year at vocational school (Berufsschulzentrum für Elektrotechnik Dresden), our English teacher told us about a planned school exchange to Columbus, Ohio - a sister city of Dresden.
+Later in April 2018, the students for the trip were nominated and selected.
+I was selected as a substitute candidate, which meant I could join the trip if another student dropped out.
+Still, this was just a side note to me - who could possibly drop out of such an opportunity?

-From that moment I did not here anything else from the trip until 3 weeks before the start.
-My English teacher called me at the office and asked if I do have a passport and want to go to America.
-Of course I do!
+From that moment I did not hear anything else about the planned exchange… Except that, three weeks before its start, my English teacher called me at the office and asked if I did have a passport and wanted to go to America.
+Of course I did!
+And luckily, I still got my passport from my trip to Moscow the year before.

 Welcome to the Columbus airport